Welcome to Worship

 DaySpring is a contemplative congregation.
 This means that our worship is aimed at the heart.
 Think of the whole time of worship as one single prayer taking shape in different ways: spoken word, scripture, music, silence, sermon, blessings, and sacraments.
 From beginning to end, you have come to prayer.
 This is not a performance; it is a prayer, and you’re a part of the prayer today.
 May this time together feed your soul.

 Silence in worship will typically last about one minute to two minutes.
 Longer times of silence are practiced in our Wednesday Evening Prayers.
 During silence, what should you do?
 Just be.
 The scripture says, “Be still and know that I am God.”
 Just be still and know you are in the presence of God.
 If your mind races, if you are distracted . . .this is normal.
 Still, just be.

 If you like, silently repeat this prayer with your breathing:

-Most hymns we sing will be in the blue hymnals.
-Everyone is encouraged to jump in and sing robustly, even if you are not a talented musician.
+We sing!* Everyone is encouraged to jump in and sing robustly, even if you are not a talented musician.
 This isn’t a performance, so no worries.
-Other songs you’ll see printed in your worship guide.
+Songs are from the hymnal or printed in your worship guide.
 Just listen for the melody and join in singing as you’re comfortable.
-Most of these short choruses are to be repeated a few times, so once you’ve got the hang of it, feel free to close your eyes and sing as a prayer.
+Most short choruses are to be repeated a few times, so once you’ve got the hang of it, feel free to close your eyes and sing as a prayer.